JuehanWang/PM566-Midterm/Midterm.md

 |age_18_65 |              9795|                             0.089|                   2554933|                                     0.300|
 |age_65_   |             31530|                             0.115|                    904920|                                     0.448|
 |All       |             41516|                             0.109|                   3702513|                                     0.274|

-Table 2  Number and proportion of deaths and fully vaccined people

 * The age group description table shows that people older than 65 years old have both the highest number of average deaths in all states and the highest proportion of deaths in total deaths, which are 31,530 and 0.115.
 More number of people age between 18 and 65 have fully vaccined compared to the other two groups, which is 2,554,933.
 But larger proportion of older people have fully vaccined compared to younger people.